wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 ## DP-420: Azure Cosmos DB Developer Associate

-No pre-requisite exams to get the <a target="_blank" href="https://learn.microsoft.com/en-us/credentials/certifications/azure-cosmos-db-developer-specialty/">"Microsoft Certified: Azure Cosmos DB Developer Specialty" certification</a> by passing the $165 <a target="_blank" href="https://learn.microsoft.com/en-us/credentials/certifications/azure-cosmos-db-developer-specialty/">DP-420 "Designing and Implementing Cloud-Native Applications using Microsoft Azure Cosmos DB"</a> Developer Associate</a>.
+No pre-requisite exams to get the <a target="_blank" href="https://learn.microsoft.com/en-us/credentials/certifications/azure-cosmos-db-developer-specialty/">"Microsoft Certified: Azure Cosmos DB Developer Specialty" certification</a> (Developer Associate) by passing the  <a target="_blank" href="https://learn.microsoft.com/en-us/credentials/certifications/azure-cosmos-db-developer-specialty/">$165 DP-420 "Designing and Implementing Cloud-Native Applications using Microsoft Azure Cosmos DB" exam</a>.
 Skills:
    * Design and implement data models (35–40%)
    * Design and implement data distribution (5–10%)

    * Integrate an Azure Cosmos DB solution (5–10%)
    * Optimize an Azure Cosmos DB solution (15–20%)
    * Maintain an Azure Cosmos DB solution (25–30%)
    <br /><br />

+   <a target="_blank" href="https://aka.ms/DP420-StudyGuide">Microsoft's Study Guide, as of November 2, 2023</a> adds details to the above, which DOES NOT MATCH the outline of what is covered live during the <a target="_blank" href="https://learn.microsoft.com/en-us/training/courses/dp-420t00?resource_type=course&products=azure&ns-enrollment-type=Collection&ns-enrollment-id=bookmarks">$1599 4-day course DP-420T00--A: Designing and Implementing Cloud-Native Applications Using Microsoft Azure Cosmos DB</a>.

-1. PROTIP: Get an overview by going through <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-420">these modules at the bottom of Microsoft's exam page</a>, which are aligned with <a target="_blank" href="https://aka.ms/DP420-StudyGuide">modules defined in the Study Guide for the exam</a>:
+1. PROTIP: Learn concepts and terminology by going through <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-420">these modules at the bottom of Microsoft's exam page</a>,

    1. Get started with Azure Cosmos DB for NoSQL
    1. <strong>Plan</strong> and <strong>implement</strong> Azure Cosmos DB for NoSQL